leesadie/leesadie/README.md

 ## Sadie Lee

 Cognitive systems and data science student at the University of British Columbia.
-Building and evaluating AI/ML systems in critical domains.
+Building and evaluating AI/ML systems, with a focus on understanding performance and integration in clinical practice.